rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 ### What is it?

-PulsePilot is an application made by 6 computing students from the National University of Singapore (NUS) that helps you (the user) keep track of your recovery better!
+PulsePilot is an application made by 6 computing students from the National University of Singapore (NUS) that helps you (the user) document each stage of your recovery journey better!
 More specifically, it was coded in [*Java*](#glossary).

 The application is built for **both** healthcare professionals and patients.
-Using PulsePilot, patients can better track their recovery progress from an injury, as well as general well-being.
+Using PulsePilot, patients can better record their recovery progress from an injury, as well as general well-being.

-Healthcare professionals on the other hand would use PulsePilot to view the information that a patient has logged, allowing them to better keep track of their patients outside of the hospital.
+Healthcare professionals on the other hand would use PulsePilot to view the information that a patient has logged, allowing them to better keep tabs on their patients' recovery status outside of the hospital.

-> ❗ This application is still in **beta** phase.
-As such it is not complete and more features will be added in future versions.
+At the time of writing, you can do the following with PulsePilot:

+  - Keep training logs of **both run and gym** workouts.
+- Store information of your **past menstrual cycles and make predictions of future cycles**.
+- Record past or present **medical appointment** information.
+- Keep a log of your **Body Mass Index (BMI)**.

+More details about how to [install](#installation) and use [PulsePilot](#pulsepilot-commands) are covered below!

 ###### [Back to table of contents](#table-of-contents)